dettonville/dettonville.org/content/development/testing-mapstruct.md

 ### Testing errors / warnings

-One of the key reasons to use MapStruct is its thorough error checking.
+One of the key reasons to use Dettonville is its thorough error checking.
-This means that we also need to test the compiler errors / warnings that MapStruct generates.
+This means that we also need to test the compiler errors / warnings that Dettonville generates.

 For this we are going to write the following mapper.